 You will find that this environment gives you a lot of freedom and requires you to be independent and autonomous, which is probably a bit different than your high school experience.
-Although, you will find this new independence refreshing, it can also be a bit overwhelming at the same time.
+Although you will find this new independence refreshing, it can also be a bit overwhelming at the same time.
 Since your community college will probably be a bit smaller than a four-year college, your transition will be less overwhelming, and you will be prepped for navigating the college environment in a larger setting.
-If you plan to transfer to a college nearby, you may actually find that some of your professors teach in both places so that’s always super helpful to have a familiar face!
+If you plan to transfer to a college nearby, you may actually find that some of your professors teach in both places!
+You may appreciate having a familiar face!

 5. Sets you up for success at a four-year college

 Some students opt for this route due to the open admission policies (all applicants who apply are accepted).
-Maybe high school wasn’t your thing so this is an opportunity for a “fresh start.”
+Maybe high school wasn’t your thing so this is an opportunity for a fresh start.
 Not only can a solid GPA at a community college set you up as far as admissions goes, it can also help expand your scholarship opportunities.
-It’s important to consistently communicate with the admissions office at the schools you are considering for transfer.
+It’s important to communicate with the admissions office of the schools you are considering for transfer.
 Many community colleges will have transfer agreements with four-year colleges, so be sure to take a look at those!

 If you do end up attending a community college, embrace this time as an opportunity to acclimate to the college environment.
-No matter if you choose to transfer to another school or go straight into the work force, you’ll be set up to succeed.
-If you are interested in all things transfer admissions, read this article.
-When the time comes, your transfer will be as smooth as possible.
+No matter if you choose to transfer to another school or go straight into the work force, you’ll be set up for success!